proventa/aws-postgresql-demo/docs/blog-ConnectionPooler.md

 First it waits until the PostgreSQL instance is ready to accept connections.
 Then it creates a database user called `pgbouncer`.
 The user `pgbouncer` is granted with a very limited set of privileges.
 It can only connect to the database and execute the `get_auth` function.
 This function is used by PgBouncer to verify whether incoming connections are allowed or not.

-After the script is successfully executed, we can specify the `pgbouncer` user as a `AUTH_USER` in the systemd unit configuration.
+After the script is successfully executed, we can specify the `pgbouncer` user as an `AUTH_USER` in the systemd unit configuration.

 In the systemd unit configuration, we are specifying the `AUTH_QUERY` with the value `SELECT username, password FROM pgbouncer.get_auth($1)`.
 This means that PgBouncer will execute the `pgbouncer.get_auth` function with the username provided by the client.
 If the function returns a row, then the connection is allowed.
 Otherwise, the connection is rejected.